RakhithJK/Handbrake-wiki/OpenPGP.md

 # About OpenPGP

+This page is mirrored on our [main website.](https://handbrake.fr/openpgp.php)

 The HandBrake Team cryptographically signs its downloads using the [OpenPGP](http://openpgp.org) standard.
 You can use OpenPGP tools to verify that the files you download come from us.

 ## OpenPGP tools